ficocelliguy/bitburner-src/markdown/bitburner.cyberdeck.md

 Gets a list of all cyberdeck mods currently installed.
 (Does not included mods in storage)

-Also indicates if the mod is currently charged (e.g. active, has a connection to the cyberdeck IO panel itself or another charged module through socket connections)
+Also indicates if the mod is currently charged (e.g. active, has a connection to the cyberdeck IO panel itself or another charged mod through socket connections)

 </td></tr>